lmstudio-ai/venvstacks/tests/README.md

 committed to the repository (usually locked requirements files and expected artifact metadata files).

-Tests which work this way must be marked as defined expected outputs:
+Tests which work this way must be marked as relying on expected outputs:

     @pytest.mark.slow
+    @pytest.mark.expected_output
-    def test_locking_and_publishing(self) -> None:
+    def test_build_is_reproducible(self) -> None:
         ...